webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 ```

 After we've submitted the command buffer we can map the `resultBuffer`.
 Like
-above, only want to map it if it's `'unmapped'`
+above, only want to map it if it's `'unmapped'`.

 ```js
 +  let gpuTime = 0;